westonganger/spreadsheet_architect/README.md

 end
 ```

-Then use it on your class, models, or ActiveRecord relations
+Then use it on the class or ActiveRecord relations of the class

 ```ruby
 posts = Post.order(name: :asc).where(published: true)